-If you’ve had the chance to tour some of the new model homes, retail spaces and restaurants across the valley, chances are you might have noticed the diverse variety of materials making unexpected appearances in these interiors.
-And the chances are also that the majority of those materials, the pristine marble, the reclaimed barn wood, stained concrete, oxidized metal, even the linen wallpaper, are actually porcelain tile.
+If you’ve had the chance to tour some of the new model homes, retail spaces, and restaurants lately, chances are you might have noticed the diverse variety of materials in these interiors.

 Spoiler alert: The pristine marble, reclaimed barn wood, stained concrete, oxidized metal, even the linen wallpaper, you love so much might actually be porcelain tile.

 Tile has not always been so ubiquitous and the recent surge in popularity can be traced back to when the first inkjet printer for tile glazes was introduced to the market in the year 2000.

 Although this was a huge leap forward for tile, it would be more than 10 years before this technology would really start to change the fundamentals of design and materials.
 This change arrived with the explosion in popularity of wood-look tile.

 This technology allowed tile manufacturers to print realistic images onto the surface of the tile which allowed for the previously impossible levels of detail to be produced.

 Tile is one of the oldest types of flooring with uses dating back to the 13th century.
 And there’s a reason we keep using it… Tile is easily cleaned and will not damage easily.

 Today, homeowners and developers can use wood-look tile in heavily trafficked spaces because of tiles resistance to stains, scratches and even water.
 Natural wood was typically avoided in these spaces due to easy scratching and moisture damage.